Main Content

 Helper Function

-The findCustomLayers helper function returns the indices of the custom layers that importNetworkFromPyTorch automatically generates.
+The findCustomLayers helper function returns a logical vector corresponding to the indices of the custom layers that importNetworkFromPyTorch automatically generates.

 indices = zeros(1,length(s.m));